 Step Into Work is overseen by Health Education England and is being delivered in partnership with the Department for Work and Pensions.
-Opportunities will be offered by partner employers of Joined Up Careers Derbyshire - Derbyshire Healthcare Foundation Trust, Derbyshire Community Health Services, Chesterfield Royal Hospital and Derbyshire County Council.
+Opportunities are offered by partner employers of Joined Up Careers Derbyshire - Derbyshire Healthcare Foundation Trust, Derbyshire Community Health Services, Chesterfield Royal Hospital and Derbyshire County Council.

-The programme will incorporate training in pre-employment and vocational skills.
+The programme incorporates training in pre-employment and vocational skills.
 This can include training courses such as Preparing to Work in Health and Social Care, First Aid, Assisting Moving and Handling, Employability Skills to help with applications, interviews and personal development, Values within Health and Social Care, and if required, Literacy and Numeracy.
-Courses will be delivered and assisted by training providers who are experienced in this sector.
-It is likely that during the Covid-19 pandemic much of the training will be delivered online and through virtual learning, including the use of video conferencing and webinars.
+Courses are delivered and assisted by training providers who are experienced in this sector.
+During the Covid-19 pandemic much of the training is being delivered online and through virtual learning, including the use of video conferencing and webinars.

-Step Into Work will help to fill vacancies in key work areas such as care workers, health care assistants, facilities and estates such as porters, administration and clerical, and catering.
-Step Into Work will also aim to improve under-representation within an individual employer and to provide employment opportunities to those within the local community who are disadvantaged or furthest away from the labour market.
+Step Into Work helps to fill vacancies in key work areas such as care workers, health care assistants, facilities and estates such as porters, administration and clerical, and catering.
+Step Into Work also aims to improve under-representation within an individual employer and to provide employment opportunities to those within the local community who are disadvantaged or furthest away from the labour market.
 This may include those disadvantaged due to barriers such as lack of education or training, individuals with disclosed disabilities and members of BAME communities.

-The programme will last for between six to 10 weeks and will normally include a supported work placement within a ‘host’ employer.
+The programme lasts for between six to 10 weeks and normally includes a supported work placement within a ‘host’ employer.
 Support will be provided to individuals by the Step Into Work Project Manager and mentoring from within the employer’s own workforce.
 Due to Covid-19 the work placement may be affected and replaced by a period as a volunteer.